llpeterson/data/presentation.md

 	application data.</figcaption>
 </figure>

-You might ask what makes this problem challenging enough to warrant a name like marshalling.
+You might ask what makes this problem challenging.
 One reason is that computers represent data in different ways.
 For example, some computers represent floating-point numbers in IEEE standard 754 format, while some older machines still use their own nonstandard format.
 Even for something as simple as integers,